RenaultAvantime/Firefox-py/README.md

 # Firefox-py
-fork if you want to
+Fork if you want to
+maybe works it is firefox